This weekend saw me revisit some old friends. I say friends because I feel like I know them, even though they don’t have a clue who I am.

 In fact you probably know them too as The Rolling Stones.
 I had been in California last year to see them at an event called Desert Trip, where the combined ages of the performers, who included The Who, Bob Dylan, the aforementioned stones, Paul McCartney and several more reached well above a thousand.

-Watching Charlie Watts on the big screen my wife and I quipped about what he was thinking.
-“Ooh I could murder a cup of tea and a biscuit.”
-“I hope the missus has recorded Corrie”.
+Watching Charlie Watts on the big screen I wondered about what he was thinking.
+“Ooh I could murder a cup of tea and a biscuit?”
+“I hope the missus has recorded Corrie”?

 With his silver hair and brilliantly expensive white teeth, he also sat bolt upright at the drums, with a composure and dignity that many of half his age would die for.

 Born in 1941 Charlie Watts will be 77 next year and with Ronnie Wood being the baby of the band at 70, you have to ask, how do they do it?
 Keith Richards has, over the years consumed several times his own weight in recreational drugs and still starts every day with a joint.

 The fact that they have survived as long as they have is remarkable, but that they still tour regularly and energetically makes you ask, “what is it that they are doing right.?”